BountyProtocol/BountyProtocol/README.md

 Compossible architecture for representing society

 ```
+NOTE!
+This project is still under development.
+It means the SoulSystem Protocol hasn't been audited and data structures may still change.
-We are currently looking for a strong design partner with a matching use case.
+We are currently looking for a design partner with a matching use case to help guide progress.
+If you might be interested or have any questions please use the Issues tab to reach out.
 ```